markfinger/python-react/README.md

 A `django_webpack.WebpackBundle` which is configured to support loading of JSX files.

-By default, `ReactBundles` are configured to omit React from the generated bundle and instead rely on a global variable, `React`.
+By default, a `ReactBundle` is configured to omit React from the generated bundle and instead rely on a global variable, `React`.
 By omitting React from the bundle, multiple components can be included in a single page without duplicating React's code.